 Programmers may invite any individual(s) they desire to be guests on their shows.
 All guests and their behavior are the responsibility of the programmer who invited them.
 Any WGXC policy and FCC regulation infringements committed by a guest are ultimately the responsibility of the programmer, and any warning points that may result will be directed at the programmer.

-Choose your guests wisely, and prepare them on how they should conduct themselves on the air.
+Choose your guests wisely, and prepare them for how they should conduct themselves on the air.
 Make every effort to inform guests, prior to broadcast, of exactly what kinds of speech they may not engage in.
 If a guest violates policy or is uncooperative, the programmer has every right to restrict the guest's access to the air.
-This also applies to any guest you may have live over the telephone.
+This also applies to all call-in guests.
 To allow any guest to violate FCC speech regulations (obscenity, indecency, profanity) puts not only your own show but the station’s license at risk.

 FCC rules regarding telephone conversations require that we inform all callers that their conversations will be broadcast.
 This applies to both live and recorded programming that uses telephone conversations.
 Airing a person’s comments over the phone, live or recorded, without their consent can result in FCC sanctions that may jeopardize WGXC’s license.